Vinča Nuclear Institute

 The Vinča Institute of Nuclear Sciences is a nuclear physics research institution near Belgrade, Serbia.
 Since its founding, the institute has also conducted research in the fields in physics, chemistry and biology.
 The scholarly institute is part of the University of Belgrade.

 History

-The institute was established in 1948 as the Institute for Physics.
+Construction of the site began in 1947 (as part of Yugoslavia's nuclear program), however the institute was only officially established in January 1948 as the Institute for Physics.
 Several different research groups started in the 1950s, and two research reactors were built.

 The institute operates two research reactors; RA and RB.
 The research reactors were supplied by the USSR.
 The larger of the two reactors was rated at 6.5 MW and used Soviet-supplied 80% enriched uranium fuel.

-The nuclear research program ended in 1968, while the reactors were switched off in 1984.
+The nuclear research program ended in 1968; the reactors were switched off in 1984.